 Statewide assessments are based on the Minnesota Academic Standards or the WIDA English Language Development Standards.
-These standards define the knowledge and skills students should be learning in K-12 public and charter schools.
-Minnesota prioritizes high-quality education, and statewide assessments gives educators and leaders an opportunity to evaluate student and school success.
+These standards define the knowledge and skills students should be learning in K-12 districts and charter schools.
+Minnesota prioritizes high-quality education and statewide assessments give educators and leaders an opportunity to evaluate student and school success.

-Minnesota Comprehensive Assessments (MCA) and Minnesota Test of Academic Skills (MTAS)
+Minnesota Comprehensive Assessments (MCA)

-MCA and MTAS are the annual assessments in reading, mathematics and science that measure a snapshot of student learning of the Minnesota K-12 Academic Standards.
+MCA and the alternate assessments (Minnesota Test of Academic Skills (MTAS)/Alternate MCA) are the annual assessments in reading, mathematics and science that measure a snapshot of student learning of the Minnesota K-12 Academic Standards.

-ACCESS and Alternate ACCESS for English Learners
+WIDA ACCESS and WIDA Alternate ACCESS for English Learners

-The ACCESS and Alternate ACCESS are the annual assessments for English learners that provide information about their progress in learning academic English based on the WIDA English Language Development Standards.
+The WIDA ACCESS and WIDA Alternate ACCESS are the annual assessments for English learners that provide information about their progress in learning academic English, based on the WIDA English Language Development Standards.